Kings vs. Senators Prediction & Picks - November 2

 Kings vs. Senators Predictions for Thursday

-Our computer projections model for this matchup expects a final tally of Kings 5, Senators 4.
+Our computer model for this game predicts a final tally of Senators 5, Kings 4.

 - Total Pick: Over 6.5 (computer predicts 7.5 goals on average)